-If a person who did not previously attend Michigan State University files an application for admission to a graduate program for a specific semester, and is accepted but does not enroll for that semester, that person may renew his or her application within a period of one year.
-If after one year that person still has not registered at Michigan State, that person must file a new application for admission.
+If a person files an application for admission to a graduate program for a specific semester and is accepted but does not enroll for that semester, that person may renew his or her application within a period of one year.
+If after one year that person still has not registered at Michigan State University, that person must file a new application for admission.